root221/CarND-Vehicle-Detection/writeup_template.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using HOG features, color features and spatial features.
-I split the data into
+I extracted the HOG features, color features and spatial features for each image and then normalize these features, then I used the normalized features to train a linear SVM.

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search with 2 and 2.5 of the bottom of the images, and 1 and 1.5 of the middle of the images, and I ignored the pixels above 350, since there is unlikely to have car in the sky.
-The overlap of each window is 87.5%.
+I decided to search with 2 and 2.5 of the bottom of the images, and 1 and 1.5 of the middle of the images, and I ignored the pixels above 350, since it was unlikely to have car in the sky.
+The overlap of each window was 87.5%.

-![alt text][image3]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?